-Alexey Gotsman

-Assistant Professor
+Alexey Gotsman Assistant Professor

 Alexey Gotsman received his Ph.D. degree in Computer Science from Univeristy of Cambridge, UK in 2009.
 During his Ph.D. studies, Alexey interned at Microsoft Research Cambridge, UK and Cadence Berkeley Labs, USA.
-At the moment he is a postdoctoral fellow at Cambridge, and he will be joining IMDEA Software this summer.
+He was a postdoctoral fellow at Cambridge before joining IMDEA in September 2010.
 Prior to his Ph.D., Alexey did his undergraduate and master studies in Applied Mathematics at Dnepropetrovsk National University, Ukraine, interning at the University of Trento, Italy in the process.